CityOfPhiladelphia/vue3-pinboard/README.md

 ### 2.6.2

-* fixes attempt to translation content that did not need translation
+* fixes attempt to translate content that did not need translation

 ### 2.6.1